How to Use Nano, the Linux Command Line Text Editor

 Ctrl+o.
 If the file doesn’t already exist, it will be created once you save it.

-To save the file you must have at write permissions to the file.
-If you are creating a new file you need to have write permission to the directory where the file will be created.
+To save the file, you must have at write permissions to the file.
+If you are creating a new file, you need to have write permission to the directory where the file is created.

 Customizing Nano (nanorc)